relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

       3. Review Field = "ML [Model Purpose] Training" (eg. `ML Spam Training`)
       4. Suppress Duplicate Documents = NO
       5. Reviewer Group = *This field doesn't matter for our workflow so select any reviewer group*
-9. Once in the Active Learning project we will calculate Machine Learning Ranks on documents for the first time
+9. Once in the Active Learning project we will calculate Active Learning Ranks on documents for the first time
    1. Check to make sure you have 5 documents marked as "Coded ML [Model Purpose]" and 5 documents marked as "Coded Not ML [Model Purpose]" on the Active Learning dashboard
    2. Select the "Update Ranks" button ![Update Ranks Button](media/machine_learning/image-20210219003935274.png)in the upper right corner of the Active Learning dashboard
    3. Add a "ML [Model Purpose] Cutoff" value of `70` *(This value doesn't actually matter as we will be deciding the Rank Cutoff within the Trace workflow)*